-To clean and restore the finish of stainless steel components:
+Follow this procedure to clean and restore the finish of stainless steel components:

-- In a plastic pail mix 4 tsp of alum (a powder found in grocery stores or drugstores), with 32 oz. of water (warm water will dissolve alum faster, but cool will work). - Apply the alum/water solution with a pad of steel wool (0000 grade or finer).
-GENTLY wipe the component lengthwise; no pressure is necessary. - 3.
-It is the chemical reaction between the carbon steel of the wool and the alum solution which cleans the stainless, not the scrubbing of abrasive action of application. - 4.
+- In a plastic pail mix 4 tsp of alum (a powder found in grocery stores or drugstores), with 32 oz. of water (warm water will dissolve alum faster, but cool will work). - 2.
+Apply the alum/water solution with a pad of steel wool (0000 grade or finer).
+GENTLY wipe the component lengthwise; no pressure is necessary. - It is the chemical reaction between the carbon steel of the wool and the alum solution that cleans the stainless, not the scrubbing or abrasive action of application. - 4.
 You may also use any stainless cleaner recommended for cleaning boat parts.